elmish/Elmish.WPF/REFERENCE.md

 #### Typed WpfProgram Bindings

-Something very similar to the above transformation can also be accomplished at the type level by using one of the following `T` functions to create the program:
+Something very similar to the above transformation can also be accomplished at the top level by using one of the following `T` functions to create the program:

 - `WpfProgram.mkSimpleT`
 - `WpfProgram.mkProgramT`